Dojo Review: Fast Transfers But Is It Worth It?

 Dojo’s integration capabilities versus competitors

 Dojo is known for its strong integration capabilities and can integrate with over 600 major EPOS systems.
 This native compatibility means that Dojo can form the backbone of an integrated retail solution with advanced reporting and real‑time transaction tracking.
-This compares very favourably with providers like Clover and Square which also emphasise full‑system integration.
+This compares very favourably with providers like Clover and Square, which also emphasise full‑system integration.

 Dojo’s fund transfer time versus competitors

-Dojo’s 24‑hour turnaround is solid, beating out the likes of Zettle, SumUp and Clover which could take as long as two or three days.
+Dojo’s 24‑hour turnaround is solid, beating out the likes of Zettle, SumUp, and Clover, which could take as long as two or three days.
 Worldpay’s ultra‑fast transfers of under 30 minutes are also noteworthy (but may come at a premium).

 Dojo’s contract lengths versus competitors